felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 - **All tiles on the crossword must be connected.** You cannot have two independent crosswords on the table at any point.

-# Why something something Bananagrams
+# Why I care about Collaborative Bananagrams

 As I have said earlier in this post, I discovered Collaborative Banagrams by accident.
 We had had the Bananagrams game in the office for